 29 Nov November Innovation Trend Report

-Companies that have survived over time are the ones who have been able to keep up and progressively adapt their business models to current business conditions.
+In this month’s innovation trend report, we will talk about how companies that have survived over time are the ones who have been able to keep up and progressively adapt their business models to current business conditions.

 There was a time when a competitive advantage guaranteed you a headstart of two-to-five years in market share.
 As new tools and technologies become cheaper and more easily available, as markets and customers change faster than ever, innovation must become a part of a team’s DNA to remain adaptable and competitive.
 Businesses that want to enter new markets and re-define their industries need to leverage new ways of doing business.